Kibetts/Tingaville/README.md

-# School managenent system
+# School Managenent System

 ### By Brian Kibet

-This is school management system project.
+This is a school management system project.

 ## Table of Content